dasta400/asmdc/README.md

 ## Why this project?

-As I wanted to add some more peripherals to my homebrew computer [dastaZ80](https://github.com/dasta400/dzOS) (a Real-Time Clock (RTC), an SD card, an NVRAM and a Floppy Disc Drive) I made some calculations of the cost.
+As I wanted to add some more peripherals (a Real-Time Clock (RTC), an SD card, an NVRAM and a Floppy Disc Drive) to my homebrew computer [dastaZ80](https://github.com/dasta400/dzOS), I made some calculations of the cost.
-Between components and PCBs, I came up with the  total cost of around 210 Euros.
+Between components and PCBs, I came up with the  total cost of around €210.
 As I've already spent a couple of hundreds so far, this hobby is starting to be too expensive for my pocket.